Matthew Wade: Domestic and T20 franchise career

 Wade batting for Victoria in 2011.

-Wade played one List A match for the Tasmania Tigers in the 2006–07 Ford Ranger One Day Cup season, his only match for Tasmania in any form of the game in his first spell with the state side.
+Wade played one List A match for the Tasmania Tigers in the 2006–07 Ford Ranger One Day Cup season, his only match for Tasmania in any form of the game in his first spell with the state team.
 His opportunities to be selected as a wicketkeeper in his home state were minimal due to the presence of Tim Paine, who at the time was seen as the likely successor to Brad Haddin as wicketkeeper in the Australian national team.
 Rather than attempt to become a specialist batsman, Wade moved to Victoria in the 2007/08 season, and within two years had established himself as the state's first choice wicketkeeper ahead of incumbent Adam Crosthwaite.

 Wade scored his maiden first-class century in the 2008/09 season.
 He made an important contribution to Victoria's win in the 2009/10 Sheffield Shield final against Queensland, when he came out to bat with the team at 5/60 and scored 96 runs.
 Victoria won the match by 457 runs and Wade was named man of the match.
 He was suspended and fined for pitch tampering in 2013 and in February 2015, scored 152 for Victoria in the Sheffield Shield, his highest first-class score to date.

 In January 2011, Wade signed with the Delhi Daredevils, going on to play three times for Delhi in the 2011 Indian Premier League.

 Before the 2017/18 season, Wade chose to return to his home state of Tasmania for family reasons.
-He assumed the first choice wicket keeper role with Tim Paine a member of the Test side, although Wade was selected as a specialist batsman when Paine returned from national duties.
+He assumed the first choice wicket keeper role with Tim Paine a member of the Test team, although Wade was selected as a specialist batsman when Paine returned from national duties.
 The move also saw Wade traded from the Melbourne Renegades to the Hobart Hurricanes in the Big Bash.
 He went on to be named in the Sheffield Shield team of the year in March 2018.

 Mid-way through the 2018/19 season, Wade was appointed captain of Tasmanian team and the Hurricanes after a decision by Cricket Tasmania to remove George Bailey to focus on his batting performance.